Occurrence of bacterial enteritis and diarrhoea

 parasites, such as trematodes (flukes), cestodes (tapeworms), nematodes

-digestive disorders in rabbits, with symptoms including stasis and diarrhea.
+digestive disorders in rabbits.
+Symptoms may include stasis and diarrhea.
 Further

 causes of diarrhea include the administration of drugs or antibiotics (see: “Antibiotics